 How Long Do Serpae Tetras Live

-The Serpae Tetra can live for 4-7 years if kept in optimum living conditions and you can do a lot to extend or maximize its life span which we cover below.
+The lifespan of the Serpae Tetra is between 4-7 years if kept in optimum living conditions and you can do a lot to extend or maximize its life span which we cover below.
 The Serpae Tetra will do best in schools of 6-10 or more and be kept in a tank that is at least 15 gallons.

 Tips to Help You Keep The Serpae Tetra Happy and Healthy